cactus/rollcage/README.md

-    chroot      Chroot into jail, without actually starting the jail itself console     Execute login to have a shell inside the jail. df          List disk space related information
+    chroot      Chroot into jail, without actually starting the jail itself console     Execute login to have a shell inside the jail. destroy     destroy jail
+    df          List disk space related information
     exec        Execute login to have a shell inside the jail. get         get list of properties
     list        List all jails
-    runtime     show runtime configuration of a jail snaplist    List all snapshots belonging to jail stop        stop jail
+    runtime     show runtime configuration of a jail set         Set a property to a given value snaplist    List all snapshots belonging to jail stop        stop jail
     version     Print the version